sagarsys/acme-bank/README.md

 ## _TODO / Improvements_
 - Migrate all of the state management away from react to redux
-- Add material progress whenever a request is made to server
-- ANIMATIONS!
-UI/UX overhaul
 - Create FUN 404
 - Add a NoSQL DB to persist changes
-- Check for cross-browser bugs (IE11+)
 - Deploy to an online platform like Heroku

 _...and more!_